data-mississippi/data-ms-app/README.md

 # Data Mississippi core app
-This **work in progress** application has two parts: a Django backend with and a React frontend.
-Django serves json API responses and acts as the CDN for the React app.
+This **work in progress** application has two parts: a Django `/backend` with and a React `/frontend`.
+Django serves json and acts as the CDN for the React app.

 Deployment and development is managed by Docker.
 The Docker build process writes the React files to a static build so the backend can serve the React application.

 # docker
 ### to run both at once: